duncanjpark/Sport-Trading-Bot/README.md

 [^1]: I use "paper bets", meaning simulated and holding no monetary value, like paper trading traditional equities.
-Cannot actually place bets, as sports betting is illegal for my situation.
+Cannot wager money for legal reasons.

 [^2]: Using Bovada for odds, as it does not require an account to view odds and make json requests.